robotika/osgar/doc/deep_dive.md

 -   **Specific Selection**: `python -m osgar.replay --module matty --draw enc <logfile>`
 -   **List Options**: `python -m osgar.replay --module matty --draw help <logfile>`

-If a module supports multiple graphs, it is a convention to implement a `draw(selection)` method where `selection='help'` prints the available options to the console.
+If a module supports multiple graphs, it is a convention to implement a `draw(selection)` method and document the available options in its Python docstring.
+The `osgar.replay` tool will automatically display this docstring when `--draw help` is used.